 The joint Medical Engineering Department will have a research mission to form multi-disciplinary research groups that are continuously funded as a result of their advancement of scientific understanding and their development of innovative solutions to health care problems.
 The research teams will develop naturally from shared interests of COE and MCOM faculty in targeted areas of research pursuit.
 All faculty in the department are expected to commit time and resources to the establishment and maintenance of strong graduate and postdoctoral programs through the operation of active vibrant research laboratories and the pursuit of training grants.

-The mission of the USF Department of Medical Engineering is to advance excellence in biomedical engineering education through a joint venture between the Morsani College of Medicine and the College of Engineering by conducting innovative translational research, developing impactful cutting-edge technologies, and preparing highly talented students for success as multidisciplinary global leaders across the fields of engineering, healthcare, and biomedical sciences.
+USF Department of Medical Engineering seeks to advance excellence in biomedical engineering and improve patient care by conducting innovative research, developing impactful technologies, and training students for success as multidisciplinary global leaders.